-Hatch Mott MacDonald, a joint venture of Hatch and Mott MacDonald, was engaged to provide engineering services to upgrade and expand the wastewater facility.
+HMM, a joint venture of Mott MacDonald and Hatch, was engaged to provide engineering services to upgrade and expand the wastewater facility.
 These services included conceptual and final design, permitting and approvals, bid tender preparation and bid tender period assistance, construction administration and resident site supervision, and the commissioning and startup of the facility.

 Our scope of work provided the engineering for the following project components:

 - Construction of a new aeration tank with fine bubble diffusers

 - Replacement of coarse with fine bubble diffusers in two existing aeration tanks

 - Construction of a new screening and grit removal facility

 - Construction of a new odor control facility

 - Pilot studies of two membrane technologies for tertiary filtration